 In the aftermath of last year's Snowden revelations, a bevy of secure messaging apps have been making the rounds.
 Their promises range from protection against eavesdropping signals intelligence agents to other hostile actors.
 But if the EFF's recent scorecard of encrypted apps is any indication, secure messaging remains a veritable Wild West.
 And some experts are suggesting that one of the most popular apps for secure messaging on the desktop is the digital equivalent of a leaky boat with too many holes to plug.

-This isn't news to those in the security community.
+There's a good chance you've encountered libpurple, even if you don't know it by name.
+It's the common codebase upon which some of the most popular instant messaging clients, including Adium and Pidgin, are built.
+But just because something is popular doesn't necessarily mean it's secure.
+And security—or its lack thereof—is why a lot of people think libpurple should be replaced.This isn't news to those in the security community.
 One researcher described libpurple to Motherboard as a perennial target for exploitation, burdened by what some perceive as an old, bloated codebase and cryptographic features that aren't part of libpurple's design, but merely layered on top.
 And while the perceived severity of libpurple's problems depend on who you talk to, there's a common refrain that surfaces regularly online—that it's time to replace Pidgin, Adium and similar apps with something else entirely.

 Libpurple is the Swiss army knife of instant messaging, with 15 instant messaging apps in one